Tomato and Onion Salmon

 Tomatoes, onions and lemon juice make this moist, flaky salmon something special.
 "My husband, Frank, and I really like salmon cooked this way," writes Lillian Denchick of Olmstedville, New York.
 "A salad and dinner rolls usually round out our menu."

 - 4 salmon fillets (5 ounces each)

 - 1 medium onion, thinly sliced

 - Place salmon in a 13-in. x 9-in. baking dish coated with cooking spray.
 Drizzle with oil; sprinkle with dill and pepper.
 Top with tomatoes; set aside.

 - In a small skillet coated with cooking spray, saute onion and garlic.
 Add the broth, lemon juice and parsley.
 Bring to a boil; cook for 2-3 minutes or until most of the liquid has evaporated.

-Originally published as Tomato and Onion Salmon in Taste of Home December/January 2007, p19
+Originally published as Salmon Bake for Two in Taste of Home December/January 2007